Leibowk/StarChaser/README.md

 1. Map showing campsites overlayed with the light pollution.
 Also can zoom in, see different campsites at each level/popular campsites even if don't have great stargazing.
 Click campsite leads to 2day's report.
     -Incoporate tools from Search into map (auto select today, but can select other dates)

 2. Search tool - search for best stargazing sites near you!
-Variables:
+Exp: I have an hour and want to find the best dark place with a clear sky to see a meteor shower.
+    Search will use multiple variables to deduce sky visibility:
     - Weather (clouds)
         - Important parts cloud coverage/hase (smoke, fog, AQI, pollution)
     - Light pollution